TongchengOpenSource/smart-doc/README.md

   ]
 }
 ```
-**Note:** The above json configuration is completely converted into json using the smart-doc's ApiConfig.
+**Note:** This JSON configuration can be converted into JSON using smart-doc's ApiConfig Object.
 So the project configuration can also refer to the introduction of smart-doc.
 ### Generated document
 #### Run plugin with maven command